 10 AM – Meetings and writing

-Currently, I handle all aspects of the company’s marketing efforts including blogging, email marketing, social media and website maintenance so it’s vital that I remain organised (I love being organised, so this isn’t an issue).
+Currently, I handle all aspects of the company’s marketing efforts including blogging, email marketing, social media, and website maintenance so it’s vital that I remain organized (I love being organized, so this isn’t an issue).
 Fortunately, we’re in the process of hiring a digital marketing executive who will champion our digital marketing activities.
 This will give me more room to ensure that our marketing initiatives are having an even bigger impact on the overall company objectives.

 With next week’s blog sorted and the directors and execs meeting out of the way, it’s time for lunch.

 Lunch is festive today; we’re decorating cookies and the office Christmas tree.
 I’m a big believer in having a balance between work and play.
 Everyone here works incredibly hard so that part of the equation is taken care of.
 When it comes to “play”, we have a social committee, which I’m a member of, and we plan monthly activities to ensure that our work/play balance remains in harmony.
 Some of the other fun activities we’ve organized include pumpkin carving, go-karting, karaoke, cocktail and canapé making, and punting.

 With Christmas songs happily ringing in my ear and a belly filled with cookies and hot chocolate, it’s time to get back to the grind.
 But before that, I’m off to fetch Mabel, a friend’s dog who I regularly take for walks and bring to the office with me.
 Yay to working in a dog-friendly office.